Nosto/wiki-docs/apis/graphql-an-introduction/graphql-for-headless.md

 The following features are not available through GraphQL API:

 * Facebook Ads: As the pixel events aren't dispatched.
-* Content Personalisation: As the GraphQL API only handles the personalization and not onsite experiences.
+* Content Personalization: As the GraphQL API only handles the personalization and not onsite experiences.
 * Popups: As the GraphQL API only handle the personalization and not onsite experiences.
 * AB-testing & dynamic placements: Because the current GraphQL API works with recommendation identifiers directly and not through placements.